Frequently Asked Questions

-- Wash your reusable nappies before use (to fluff up the absorbency).
+- Wash your inserts before use (to fluff up the absorbency).

-- Do not use fabric softener or bleach on the wraps or nappy inserts as this damages the waterproofness.
+- Do not use fabric softener or bleach regularly on the wraps or nappy inserts as these damage the waterproofness.
 (See our Washing Instructions.)

 How many cloth nappies do I need?

 It really depends on what stage your baby is at.
 When they are little you will need more, as they get older and have bigger bladders you will need less.
-We recommend for full time use:
+It will also depend how often the nappies are washed ie a daily wash load or every 2 or 3 days; and also how they are dried.
+We recommend minimum for full time use:

 What cloth nappy accessories to I need?

 There are many extras you can buy, so here is a list of the basics: